odino/odino.github.com/source/_posts/2018-01-12-my-favorite-data-structure-hyperloglog.markdown

 ## So, what's your phone number?

-My friend Tommy and I planned to go to a conference and, while heading to the its location, decide to wager on who will talk to the most strangers.
+My friend Tommy and I planned to go to a conference and, while heading to its location, decide to wager on who will talk to the most strangers.
-So once we reach the place we start conversating around and keep a counter of how many people we talk to.
+So once we reach the place we start conversing around and keep a counter of how many people we talk to.

 {% img center /images/networking-event.png %}